Overview

 Addo Elephant Park

-A little further than Port Elizabeth, the end of the extensive version of the Garden route, you find Addo Elephant Park.
-It is the third largest national Park in South Africa.
+A little further than Port Elizabeth, at the end of the extensive version of the Garden Route, you find Addo Elephant Park.
+It is the third-largest national Park in South Africa.
 This park is home to 600 elephants and many other animals.
 If you are lucky, you can even see the Big Five!
 If you have already made it all the way to Port Elizabeth, you might as well drive a little further and add this beautiful park to your trip.

 Port Elizabeth - Stargazing Dome